alan-hicks/django-dmarc/docs/README.rst

 Perhaps one of the main reasons DMARC is gaining traction amongst organisations of all sizes is a desire to protect their brand and reputation.
 By defining and implementing a DMARC policy, an organization can help combat phishing, protect users and their reputation.

-Currently at beta stage, importing and data structure are fairly stable, reporting todo.
+Currently at beta stage, importing and data structure are fairly stable, as is reporting.

 Choosing Django was an easy choice as it offers an easily built import mechanism and transformation from xml to database through to presentation.

-Although it has options for importing either xml or zip files, the way it's used here at Persistent Objects is taking the email directly from SMTP and piping it through to the import routine.
+Although it has options for importing either xml or email files, the way it's used here at Persistent Objects is taking the email directly from SMTP and piping it through to the import routine.

 We use Exim here and the configuration couldn't be easier